You’re certainly right to ask yourself this. I consider this for all my own patients, and wish every doctor would.

 - Opioids and other medications prescribed for pain.
 Pain is common in older adults, so many are taking opioids or other prescription painkillers.
 Although prescription medication for pain is often needed and appropriate, it’s essential to regularly review the use of these medications.

-- Per a recent review, it is not yet clear if overdose and misuse are as big a problem among seniors as they are in the general population.
+- Per this review, it is not yet clear if overdose and misuse are as big a problem among older adults as they are in the general population.

 All of these medications are frequently prescribed to older adults.
 Most of them are commonly — although not always — reduced or discontinued by geriatricians and others who are particularly knowledgeable about medications in older adults.